 Students in the MACP program will have the option of completing a program capstone project in teaching and learning.
+This capstone is designed for graduate students who have an interest in pursuing the professiorate as a career option.
 The teaching and learning capstone consists of students being assigned to work with a faculty mentor in one or more activities designed to introduce the students to teaching at the college level.
 For example, students accepted for this capstone may work with a faculty mentor in the development and delivery of a course in the undergraduate psychology program.
 Or, a student may work with a faculty mentor in the delivery of academic coaching in the Academic Success Center and/or serve as a graduate teaching assistant for a course outside of the discipline of psychology.
 Under special circumstances students may be allowed to work on a course in the Master's program.
 The teaching and learning capstone is best suited for students who plan to pursue doctoral study in an area related to counselor education and supervision and have a strong interest in teaching at the college level.